1jour1vin

 Wine rated (2014 guide) 15/20 (Good wine)

-Fleurie is very elegant, balanced, and beautifully structured.
+The Fleurie is very elegant, well-balanced, and has a beautiful structure.

 About the estate: